billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

 **Conversation Rate:** 6%

 Background: We knew that if a customer selected a quote, they were much more likely to purchase a policy.
 Quote selection rate was 3% if we didn’t find savings and nearly 30% if we did.
-Other then our quoting service finding them savings and a few carriers we searched, there wasn’t much else for users to consider in the quoting process.
+Other than our quoting service finding them savings and a few carriers we searched, there wasn’t much else for users to consider in the quoting process.

 <hr class="Divider u-spaceBottomLg" />